alexKleider/phInfo/README.md

 be a good time to pick one and record it somewhere.
 I suggest 'ph-su-pw'.

-The next sequence of commands brings in Pathagar, carries out necessary configurations, activates the virtual environment so that a superuser can be created and then deactivates the environment since if all goes well you won't need it any longer.
-Django arranges for its activation when needed.
-The `pip install -r requirements.pip` command in `pathagar-setup.sh` takes a very long time so be patient.
+The next sequence of commands brings in Pathagar, and sets up its environment.
+The `pip install -r requirements.pip` command in `pathagar-setup.sh` script takes a very long time so be patient.
+Just before the script finishes, you'll be asked to enter the pathagar superuser password.

         cd ~/phInfo
         ./pathagar-setup.sh
         cd ~/pathagar

-There remains to set a pathagar superuser password.
-Pick a password ('ph-su-pw' was previously suggested;) make a note of it so as not to forget, then proceed with the following:

-        cd ~/pathagar
-        source penv/bin/activate
-        python manage.py createsuperuser
-        deactivate

 ##### Adding Content